mzazon/awesome-cloud-projects/azure/global-api-gateway-architecture/global-api-gateway-architecture.md

    echo "✅ Sample API created and imported"
    ```

+   The sample API demonstrates how API Management handles multi-region deployments with consistent API definitions.
+The OpenAPI specification is automatically synchronized across all regions, ensuring uniform API behavior regardless of the regional endpoint accessed by consumers.

 6. **Configure Global Rate Limiting Policy**:

    The global rate limiting policy leverages API Management's policy expressions to interact with Cosmos DB, creating a distributed rate limiting system that works across all regions.
 This advanced pattern uses the send-request policy to query and update rate limit counters stored in Cosmos DB, with built-in retry logic and fallback mechanisms to handle network latency or temporary failures.
 The policy ensures API consumers can't exceed their quotas by making requests in different regions.